 This hasn’t been the focus of dentistry in the past, but as the modern lifestyle changes and continues to move at a fast pace, our nation’s health will come to rely on dentistry adopting the total health approach.
 This is because dentistry is in a perfect spot to make a big difference!
 When you think about it, it makes complete sense.
 Dentists see a majority of the adults in the United States every year, often more than they see their primary care physician.
 Dentistry sees people from a young age and sees them often throughout their entire life.
 Dentists are key to treatment of an area that is responsible for our most basic and necessary functions, nutrition and breathing.
 To top it off, studies have even found that poor dental health could increase the risk of heart disease, Alzheimer’s, strokes, and other health problems.
 Dentists have always been great at being healthcare providers with a preventative approach, so let’s be superior doctors and prevent disease!

-Dental sleep medicine is the entry point for dentistry to take on a larger role in total health.
+Dental sleep medicine is the entry point

 From diagnosing TMD, Bruxism, and Pain, dentistry already does a lot for sleep health.
 This makes dental sleep medicine a natural and easy transition for dentists to provide care for more than just the oral health of their patients.
 The sea change starts with you.
 To change the mentality of patients and the medical profession- just like any noticeable transformation- we have to begin with education.
 Once a patient has the personal knowledge and experiences of dentistry treating and improving their sleep health, they will go out, share, and inspire others.